Mikejo5000/vsts-docs-pr/docs/extend/develop/public-project.md

 A limited set of VSTS REST APIs are available to non-member users.
 This includes most account-level APIs and project-level APIs for features unavailable to non-member users in general.
 You should take this into consideration when deciding whether or not to make your extension available to non-member users.

-It is also recommended that you use version 5.0 and later APIs, as certain APIs are only available to non-member users starting with version 5.0.
+It is also recommended that you use version 5.0 and later APIs, as some APIs are only callable by non-member users starting with version 5.0.

 #### Identity references